Screenix

-Record your screen on Linux with automatic smooth zooms and cursor tracking.
-No complex setup, no plugins — just professional results from the first recording.
+Record your screen on Linux with automatic smooth zooms and cursor overlay.
+No complex setup, no plugins - just professional results from the first recording.

 Linux Screen Recording Software Compared